 While this painting also represents the European "Labors of the Months" tradition, it perfectly exemplifies Genre-based depictions of rural activities throughout the year.

-Johannes Vermeer's Girl Asleep at a Table depicts a domestic servant sleeping next to a half-drunk glass of wine.
+Johannes Vermeer's Girl Asleep at a Table depicts a domestic servant sleeping beside a half-drunk glass of wine.

-Vermeer explores painterly themes of color, texture, and light with this simple subject matter.
-However, unlike many Dutch artists, he doesn't present a moralizing lesson.
+Vermeer explores painterly color, texture, and light themes with this simple subject matter.
+However, he doesn't present a moralizing lesson, unlike many Dutch artists.
 Instead, Vermeer shows an everyday domestic scene with intense realism.

 Curiously, X-radiographs (from the Metropolitan Museum of Art in New York) revealed how Vermeer removed a man painted in the open doorway.
 This erasure only heightens the painting's mystery and intrigue.